An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Setup

-The central system to be studied is a generic relatively small open quantum system, denoted by $S$, which is locally coupled to a huge environment as a generic many-body quantum-chaotic system denoted by $\E$ that satisfies the ETH ansatz.
+The central system to be studied is a generic relatively small quantum system, denoted by $S$.
+It is locally coupled to a huge environment as a generic many-body quantum chaotic system denoted by $\E$, which satisfies the ETH ansatz.
 The particle number of the environment $\E$ is denoted by $N$.
 The Hilbert spaces of $S$ and $\E$ are denoted by $\HH_S$ and $\HH_\E$, respectively, with dimensions $d_S$ and $d_\E$.
 The Hamiltonian of the total composite system $S + \E$ is written as

 where $H^S$ and $H^\E$ indicate the self-Hamiltonians of $S$ and $\E$, respectively, which are determined in the limit of weak system-environment coupling.
 The interaction is local and has a product form,